-Toward beginning of February and the first week of March, place swarm traps with pheromone attractant or lemongrass oil attractant to catch swarms.
-Traps ideally should be 10 – 15 feet above ground but can be reasonably be 8-9 feet above ground level.
+1) Towards the end of February, and the first of March, if not already done, place swarm traps with pheromone attractant or lemongrass oil attractant to catch swarms.
+Traps ideally should be 10 – 12 feet above ground but can be lower for convenience and safety.

-On overwintered hive, place first super at beginning of this month.
-Stop feedings if they are making white wax indicating a flow.
-Plan on checks every 10 days to head off swarm preparations.
+2) On growing, overwintered hives, place first super at beginning of this month.
+Stop syrup feedings if they are making white wax indicating a flow is in progress.
+Plan on checks every 7 to 10 days to head off swarm preparations.

-Swap brood boxes if not previously done.
+4) Swap (rotate) brood boxes if not previously done.
 Disruption delays swarming.

-Notice Flowering Tulip Magnolia, Bradford Pears, Pine pollen, Yellow jasmine, Oak pollen, Azaleas starting.
-Lots of pollen coming in as brood expands.
+8) Notice Flowering Tulip Magnolia, Bradford Pears, Pine pollen, Yellow jasmine, Oak pollen, Azaleas starting.
+Note lots of pollen coming in as brood expands.

-- Check the brood comb and replace frames that have excessive drone cell and excessively small (old) worker cells.
+- Check the brood comb and replace frames that have excessive drone cell, are old, or have other problems.

 - Inspect queen/brood status, if weak, mark colony for re-queening when new queens are available.